lepnoxic/College-repo/os/lab1/README.md

 OS_Lab1.pdf
 ```

 2. Explore the following commands along with their various options.
-(Some of the op-
-tions are specified in the bracket)
+(Some of the options are specified in the bracket)
   - cat (variation used to create a new file and append to existing file)
   - head and tail (-n, -c )
   - cp (-n, -i, -f)